PamelaAnne/SocialRobot/README.md

 client.publish("/button1", "0");
 ```
-Here you see your button 1.
+Here above in the code you're seeign that your assigned as button 1.

 .